JohnRattz/data_science/README.md

-This project analyzed cryptocurrency trends and attempted to predict future values of the currencies based on their previous values, but the predictions from the machine learning model did not closely follow the real values for dates after the end of the data.
+This project analyzed cryptocurrency trends and attempted to predict future values of the currencies based on their previous values, but the predictions from the machine learning models did not closely follow the real values for dates after the end of the data.
 Predicting future values for financial assets based purely on their previous values generally will not create very accurate models, especially in a highly volatile market like the cryptocurrency market in the latter half of 2017 through the beginning of 2018.
 Still, it showcases my understanding of various Python and R data analysis and data visualization libraries.

 For Python, I used the NumPy, pandas, seaborn, Matplotlib, Plotly, and Cufflinks libraries.

 For R, I used the ggplot2 and caret libraries, among several other smaller libraries and the builtin library.

 The data is [from Kaggle](https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory)